jrheard/blog/python/caesar.md

 <asciinema-player src="{{ site.baseurl }}/caesar_brute_smart_cast.json" rows="15" cols="80" autoplay="true" loop="true"></asciinema-player>

 You can do this however you want.
 Be creative!
 My solution involved using [this text file](https://svnweb.freebsd.org/csrg/share/dict/words?revision=61569&view=co), which is a list of all of the English words in the 1934 edition of Webster's Second International Dictionary.
-If you'd like to figure out how to open a text file in Python and get all the lines out of it, Google around until you find a solution - you can always ask me for help if you get stuck, but I think you'd be surprised how far you can get by just Googling stuff 🙂
+If you'd like to figure out how to open a text file in Python and get all the lines out of it, Google around until you find a solution - you can always ask me for help if you get stuck, but I think you'd be surprised how far you can get by just Googling stuff. 🙂

 <script>